 - 1.1 Under section 38(1) of the Localism Act 2011, Devon & Somerset Fire & Rescue Authority (the Authority) is required to prepare a Pay Policy Statement.
-The Authority is responsible for ensuring that that the pay policy will set out the issues relating to the pay of the workforce and in particular the senior officers and the lowest paid employees.
+The Authority is responsible for ensuring that the pay policy will set out the issues relating to the pay of the workforce and in particular the senior officers and the lowest paid employees.
 This will ensure that there is the appropriate accountability and transparency of the salaries of the Authority's senior staff.
-The Authority will also publish the statement on it's website and update it on an annual basis or at such times as it is amended.
-The purpose of the statement is to provide greater transparency on how taxpayer's money is used in relation to the pay and rewards for public sector staff. - 1.2 This is the fourth such Pay Policy Statement that the Authority has produced and it will continue to be reviewed and refined by the Authority as part of its rewards & recognition strategies. - 1.3 It should be noted that Regulation 4 of the Accounts and Audit (Amendment number 2) Regulations 2009 also provides a legal requirement to increase transparency and accountability within local authorities.
-The amended Regulations require authorities to disclose individual remuneration details for senior employees and these can be viewed at the Senior Management Salaries page on the Authority's internet.
-In addition, the rates of pay for all other categories of staff can be found at Rates of Pay. - 1.4 The introduction of the Local Government (Transparency Requirements) (England) Regulations 2014 has also resulted in additional requirements in terms of publishing data relating to the Authority.
-The requirements are set out in a Local Government Transparency Code.
-The Local Government Association has produced a set of revised practical guidance documents to support local authorities in understanding and implementing the Transparency Code 2014 and to help them publish the data in a meaningful and consistent way.
-The Code covers information on spending and procurement, organisational information and asset and parking information and this open data is accessible via the following link:
+The Authority will also publish the statement on its website and update it on an annual basis or at such times as it is amended.
+The purpose of the statement is to provide greater transparency on how taxpayer's money is used in relation to the pay and rewards for public sector staff. - 1.2 This is the seventh such Pay Policy Statement that the Authority has produced and it will continue to be reviewed and refined by the Authority as part of its rewards & recognition strategies. - 1.3 It should be noted that Regulation 4 of the Accounts and Audit (Amendment number 2) Regulations 2009 also provides a legal requirement to increase transparency and accountability within local authorities.
+The amended Regulations require authorities to disclose individual remuneration details for senior employees and these can be viewed here: